 Fixed And Variable Costs are the two types of costs that your salon incurs through goods and services sold and performed.

 Variable costs vary with the number of services that your salon has, meaning your costs increase/ decrease based on your salon’s activity.

 While fixed costs stay the same for some time no matter how much your company produces.
 Therefore, even if you have no activity in your business, you will still incur these costs.

-This style of accounting (Managerial Accounting) helps to provide you, the business owner, the correct knowledge to make rational decisions about your business expenses which have a direct impact on your profit.
+This style of accounting (Managerial Accounting) helps you, the business owner, the correct knowledge to make insightful decisions around your business expenses, which have a direct impact on your profit.

 Here are Some Examples:

 - Loan payments

 - Office supplies

 - Color product orders